IllyaEpik/QR-app/readme.md

   --- All static files, styles for html, and Java script are located here.
   ### subscription/static/script.js
   --- In this file we create the logic for our "Subscribe" page.

+## templates/base.html
+base.html file in your project is the base template for all HTML pages.
+Which is used in Django to organize and reuse the structure of web pages.

+## user
+User folder is a Django user management application.
+It contains models, views, routes (urls.py), static files (CSS) and templates necessary for working with users.

+## .gitignore
+.gitignore file is used to ignore certain files and folders when uploading a project to Git.

+## db.sqlite3
+db.sqlite3 file is the SQLite database used by Django by default.
+It protects all the data of your project (users, records, models).
+SQLite is a lightweight database that does not require server configuration, used for local development and testing.

+## image-1.png

+## manage.py
+The manage.py file is the main command script of the Django project.
+Starts the local server, performs migrations database.
+This is the key tool for Django project management!